Organization: National Propane Gas Association

 Interface with all levels of NPGA staff, as well as NPGA’s Board of Directors and Government Affairs Committee.

-2-3 years of work experience working with a PAC, fundraising, Capitol Hill, government affairs, or a related field.
+Bachelor’s degree and a minimum of three years of experience working on Capitol Hill, government affairs, or a related field.

-Solid understanding of Political Action Committees and the legislative process with experience in either the House of Representatives or the Senate.
+Solid understanding of the legislative process with experience in either the House of Representatives or the Senate.

 Clear communicator.
 You possess exceptional written and oral communication skills and can deliver critical and complex information to a variety of audiences in a credible way.
 You are articulate and thoughtful, and you communicate your points easily.

 Collegial.
 You have a collaborative and inclusive work style; you are comfortable sharing information and credit.
 You earn trust by your actions and faithfully keep your promises.

 Detail-oriented and organized.
 You are meticulously attentive to details, get it right the first time, and accurately keep track of all the moving parts.
 You enjoy keeping multiple balls in the air while working on several projects.

 Member-focused.
 You easily relate to members.
 You understand their business and the issues impacting them.
 You keep your eye on the horizon of the regulatory landscape and inform and advise members accordingly.
 You are not only available to answer questions, but you also reach out when you see an opportunity to help facilitate a process.
 People know you have their best interests in mind and you are sincere in your communications.

 Proactive.
 You don’t wait for things to happen – you initiate action and make things happen.
 You think ahead, anticipate challenges, and take things from start to finish.